Theater & Dance archive

 "Head of Passes," by Tarell Alvin McCraney, got a powerful staging at Berkeley Rep, April 10-May 24, 2015.
 Petra Brady reviewed.

 "Tartuffe" was a wild, satirical ride, back in Molière’s day, and Berkeley Rep is staged a version, March 13 through April 12, 2015, that still had plenty of sarcastic bite.
 Read Petra Brady's review.

-"Red Hot Patriot: The Kick-Ass Wit of Molly Ivins" at Berkeley Rep, with Kathleen Turner in the title role, kicked ass and tickled tears of joy and sadness.
+"Red Hot Patriot: The Kick-Ass Wit of Molly Ivins," November 21, 2014, through January 4, 2015, at Berkeley Rep, with Kathleen Turner in the title role, kicked ass and tickled tears of joy and sadness.
 Excellent show.
 Read John Orr's review.

-"Party People" at Berkeley Rep, October 17 - November 30, 2014 was intense and in-your-face, a stunning, music-filled look at the legacy of the Black Panthers and the Young Lords.
-Petra Brady reviews.
+"Party People" at Berkeley Rep, October 17 - November 30, 2014, was intense and in-your-face, a stunning, music-filled look at the legacy of the Black Panthers and the Young Lords.
+Petra Brady reviewed.

 "The House That Will Not Stand" by Marcus Gardley, proved engaging, January 31-March 16, 2014, in its world premiere.
-John Orr reviews.
+John Orr reviewed.

 "Man in a Case" conflated two Anton Chekov stories into a beautifully told tale of love and oppression.
 Mikhail Baryshnikov starred, January 25-February 16, 2014.
 Read John Orr's review.